What is Azure Security Center?

 This service supports Azure delegated resource management, which lets service providers sign in to their own tenant to manage subscriptions and resource groups that customers have delegated.
 For more info, see Azure Lighthouse.

 Because Security Center is natively part of Azure, PaaS services in Azure - including Service Fabric, SQL databases, and storage accounts - are monitored and protected by Security Center without necessitating any deployment.

-In addition, Security Center protects non-Azure servers and virtual machines in the cloud or on premises, for both Windows and Linux servers, by installing the Microsoft Monitoring Agent on them.
+In addition, Security Center protects non-Azure servers and virtual machines in the cloud or on premises, for both Windows and Linux servers, by installing the Log Analytics agent on them.
 Azure virtual machines are auto-provisioned in Security Center.

 When you enable Security Center, the security policy built-in to Security Center is reflected in Azure Policy as a built in initiative under Security Center category.
 The built-in initiative is automatically assigned to all Security Center registered subscriptions (Free or Standard tiers).
 The built-in initiative contains only Audit policies.
 For more information about Security Center policies in Azure Policy, see Working with security policies.

 Azure Security Center enables you to strengthen your security posture.
 This means it helps you identify and perform the hardening tasks recommended as security best practices and implement them across your machines, data services, and apps.
 This includes managing and enforcing your security policies, and making sure your Azure virtual machines, non-Azure servers, and Azure PaaS services are compliant.
 Security Center provides you with the tools you need to have a bird's eye view on your workloads, with focused visibility on your network security estate.